Part 1 - Death Knell

-Around the cobblestone square, there are statues of dragons, wyverns, lindworms and other mighty reptiles.
-Their grey stone scales gleam with old polished vibrance.
-A testament to the ancestors of the people who gather to watch the execution.
+Around the cobblestone square, there are statues of dragons, wyverns, lindworms, and other mighty serpentine beings.
+Their grey stone scales gleam with polished vibrance; a testament to the ancestors of the people who gather to watch the execution.
 These great beings of hewn rock gaze down towards the cracked and almost equally ancient bell in the center, presiding over all who possess souls of fire, regardless of how bright or dim they burn.

 “No.” Quietly says the man bound to the great bell.